Harvinator/back-end-instructions/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Bugfix - search in the back end was messed up.

 = 3.1 =
 * Bugfix - renamed a variable that was causing a conflict with other plugins.